krish8924/leetcode-Solution/Length of Last Word/Length_of_Last_Word.md

 ```
 5
-The last word is "World" with length 5.
+Explanation: The last word is "World" with length 5.
 ```

 *Example 2*